atomist-attic/rug-project/README.md

 Run it as follows:

 ```
-$ cd to/the/repo
+$ cd parent/directory
-$ rug edit atomist-rugs:rug-project:AddReadme \
+$ rug generate atomist-rugs:rug-archive:NewRugProject \
+    ruggery \
-    project_name=fun-project \
+    group_id=persian-rugs \
-    description='A project that needs a README'
+    description="Rug archive to hold my Rugs" \
+    version=0.1.0
 ```

-This will create a simple `README.md` file in the top-level directory of the source code repository.
-If you are happy with the change, commit the changes.
+Note the first parameter, the `project_name`, is different in that you do not need to supply the name of the parameter, just the value.
+This is because the `project_name` parameter is required for all generators.
+This will create a directory named `ruggery` and populate it with a working Rug archive project.

+See the README in the generated project for further instructions.

 ## Support